Polytechnic Institute Australia maintains the highest levels of academic leadership and corporate governance.

 PIA’s degree and diploma programs are of the highest standards, comply with Commonwealth Government requirements, and are designed to be accredited by the relevant professional bodies.

 Professor Flood is a distinguished Australian academic with five decades of activities as a scientist, geologist, and higher education administrator.
-He has First Class Honours in Science and a Masters in Science from the University of New England, and a PhD from the University of Queensland.
+He has First Class Honours and a Master of Science from the University of New England, and A PhD from the University of Queensland.
 In addition, he holds a Diploma from Harvard University in Educational Management.
-He is the author of more than 350 research publications.

-He is currently Honorary Professor at the University of Sydney and has held previous appointments at the University of Hong Kong and the University of Miami.
+He is an Emeritus Professor at the University of New England and he has served as Honorary Professor at the University of Sydney.
+He has held previous appointments at the University of Hong Kong and the University of Miami.
 He lectured at the University of Queensland (1972-1979), the University of New England (1980-2009), and the University of Sydney (2013-2014).

 Professor Deves holds an Honours degree in psychology and research methods (UNSW, 1977), a Masters of Business Administration (MGSM, 1985), and a Doctor of Philosophy (IMC, 1996).
 Professional experience in operations planning and research preceded commencement of an academic career at the Faculty of Business, at the (then) University of Western Sydney (now Western Sydney University) in 1987.
 At the University of Western Sydney he demonstrated a commitment to academic innovation, commercial development and managing business programs delivered on-campus within several Australian corporations and through an extensive international network.